s-evgheni/AppDirectIntegrationProject/README.md

 If working correctly you will be redirected to the secured/users section of the site where information about user and his subscription will be displayed.
 Please note the changes to the subscription state data.
 Canceling subscription does not deactivate user's account in the app.
 This was done intentionally so the outcome of the CANCEL_SUBSCRIPTION event can be observed in the user interface.
 At this point SUBSCRIPTION_ORDER event can be executed again.
 In this case the event will replace cancelled subscription on a given user with a new one from the event.
+Please also note that the app do not support SUBSCRIPTION_NOTICE events yet